Contact person(s): Anita Bálint - balint.anita@vasmegye.hu

 thereby boosting innovation and access to new markets.

-Epirus Region (Greece)
+- Epirus Region (Greece)

 Project partnership:

-Province of Hainaut (Belgium)
+- Province of Hainaut (Belgium)

-Vas County Government Office (Hungary)
+- Vas County Government Office (Hungary)

-Gabrovo Municipality (Bulgaria)
+- Gabrovo Municipality (Bulgaria)

-Energy City Skive, Skive Municipality (Denmark)
+- Energy City Skive, Skive Municipality (Denmark)

-City of Helsingborg (Sweden)
+- City of Helsingborg (Sweden)

-University of Patras (Greece)
+- University of Patras (Greece)

 Discovery partner:

-NGO Fund Regional Center for Economic Research and Business Support (Ukraine)
+- NGO Fund Regional Center for Economic Research and Business Support (Ukraine)

-Associated Policy Authority
+Associated Policy Authorities:

-Region of Western Greece (Greece)
+- Region of Western Greece (Greece)

-Public Service of Wallonia-Economy, Employment, Research Economic Policy Directorate (Belgium)
+- Public Service of Wallonia-Economy, Employment, Research Economic Policy Directorate (Belgium)

 „The project is realized in the Interreg Europe Program with the co-financing of the ERDF, the European Union and Hungary.”